The Best Flash Memory Storage Solution: Is NOR or NAND Ideal for Your Project?

 The Basics of Flash Memory

 But first, a quick refresher on flash memory.
 You likely won’t impress a date with this knowledge, but flash memory is a type of storage solutions that allows data to be retained for a considerably long period.
 Flash memory is often specified to retain data for at least 10 years, although realistically, the duration can decrease due to continuous usage of the all-flash memory storage.
+SSD (solid state) hard drive technology relies on flash memory to store information.

-In electronics design, flash memory storage is available as an individual integrated (IC) and require a proprietary protocol to write, read, and erase data on the flash IC parallel bus.
+In electronics design, flash memory storage is available as an individual integrated circuit (IC) and require a proprietary protocol to write, read, and erase data on the flash IC parallel bus.
 Regardless of the communication method, the right protocol is still needed to be performed in order to access the internal memory cell.

-Unlike Static Random Access Memory (SRAM), existing data on a particular address on the flash memory must be erased before a new byte can be written.
+Unlike Static Random Access Memory (SRAM), existing data storage sections on a particular address on the flash memory must be erased before a new byte can be written.
 The internal memory of the flash is organized in blocks.
 The erase operation will delete an entire block that may range from 8 KBytes to 128 Kbytes, depending on the types of flash used.
 In general, there are two ways a microcontroller can interface to a flash memory devices: serial or parallel bus.

 NOR Flash vs. NAND Flash: Exploring the Differences